 Trails wind through rolling hills, forests filled with wildlife, and along the shores of Lake Barkley.
 Some of LBL's most unique historic sites are found along the trail.
 Ride to the ruins of Laura Furnace, silent now for over 100 years.
 Deer, wild turkey, majestic hawks, and a shoreline teeming with waterfowl are just a few of the pleasures you'll find along the trail!
-Click HERE to view a Wranglers video! (courtesy RoundAbout U.)
+View a Wranglers video! (courtesy RoundAbout U.)

 Rocking U Riding Stables

-Rocking U Riding Stable, at Wranglers Campground, will close for the season at 4pm Sun., Nov.
-3 and will reopen next April 2014.
+Rocking U Riding Stable, at Wranglers Campground, will reopen in April 2014.
 Operated by Rocking U, LLC.

 Trail Rides leave on the hour with the exception of 12-1pm